leto/mastering_dpow/README.md

 # Cost of DPoW

-The raw cost of 64 global notary nodes making transactions roughly once per minute (the Komodo block interval) and continually on other coins has a cost.
+The raw cost of many, say 64 global notary nodes making transactions roughly once every 75 seconds (the Hush block interval) and continually on other coins has a cost.

 Various costs related to DPoW can be broken down into these categories: